Insider Sell: CFO and Treasure - GuruFocus.com

 Vicarious Surgical Inc's Business Description

 Vicarious Surgical Inc is a cutting-edge medical technology company that focuses on developing and commercializing advanced robotic-assisted surgical technologies.
 The company's innovative solutions aim to improve patient outcomes and reduce the overall cost of surgical procedures.
-By combining virtual reality, advanced robotics, and human-like dexterity, Vicarious Surgical Inc is revolutionizing the field of minimally invasive surgery, offering surgeons greater precision, control, and access to hard-to-reach areas within the human body.
+By combining virtual reality, advanced robotics, and proprietary software, Vicarious Surgical Inc is revolutionizing the field of minimally invasive surgery and transforming the way surgeons perform complex procedures.

 Insider Trading Analysis

 Over the past year, William Kelly has sold a total of 70,709 shares of Vicarious Surgical Inc and has not purchased any shares.
-This trend of selling shares without any insider purchases may raise concerns among investors about the company's future prospects and the insiders' confidence in the stock.
+This trend of selling shares without any insider purchases raises questions about the company's future prospects and the insiders' confidence in its growth potential.

-The overall insider transaction history for Vicarious Surgical Inc reveals a higher number of insider sells (81) compared to insider buys (18) over the past year.
-This could be an indication that insiders are less optimistic about the company's future performance or are taking advantage of the current stock price to cash in on their investments.
+The broader insider transaction history for Vicarious Surgical Inc reveals that there have been 18 insider buys and 82 insider sells over the past year.
+This imbalance between insider buys and sells may indicate that insiders are less optimistic about the company's future performance and growth prospects.

 Stock Price and Valuation

-On the day of William Kelly's recent sale, shares of Vicarious Surgical Inc were trading at $2.26 apiece, giving the company a market capitalization of $277.268 million.
-To determine whether the stock is fairly valued, we can look at the GF Value, an intrinsic value estimate developed by GuruFocus.
+On the day of William Kelly's recent sale, shares of Vicarious Surgical Inc were trading at $2.26 apiece, giving the company a market capitalization of $284.245 million.
+To assess the stock's valuation, we can look at the GF Value, an intrinsic value estimate developed by GuruFocus.

 The GF Value is based on three factors: